Manendragarh

 National Highway 43 has its route through Manendragarh.
 Sirrouli temple is located in Manendragarh near Udalkachar railway station.
 Amrit Dhara Waterfall is a nearby attraction.
 "Sidh-Baba" mount is known for the Shiva temple.
 Shiv Dhara waterfall is also a picnic spot situated amongst deep forest.
 Manendragarh also have many Government schools, private schools in which primary and Higher education are given.
-There are many hospitals and Nursing Home around the city some of them are Central hospital Manendragarh, Community Health Centre (CHC), Khan Memorial, Primary Health Centre etc. There are Parks, Restaurants and many Temple, mosque, church, Gurudwara in the big city.
+There are many hospitals and Nursing Home around the city some of them are Central hospital Manendragarh, South Eastern Coalfields Limited, Community Health Centre (CHC), Khan Memorial, Primary Health Centre etc. There are Parks, Restaurants and many Temple, mosque, church, Gurudwara in the main city.

 Demographics

 As of the 2011 India census, Manendragarh had a population of 30,748.
 Males constitute 53% of the population and females 47%.
 Manendragarh has an average literacy rate of 72%, higher than the national average of 59.5%: male literacy is 79%, and female literacy is 64%.
 In Manendragarh, 13% of the population is under 6 years of age.